datahub-project/datahub/docs/how/delete-metadata.md

 will allow you to customize the datahub instance you are communicating with.

-If you would like to use environment variables instead (e.g. for automation) you can set the following environment variables and then run the `init` command
+If you would like to use environment variables instead of interactively entering the values (e.g. for automation) you can set the following environment variables and then run the `init` command
 ```
 DATAHUB_CONFIG_PATH=~/.datahubenv
 DATAHUB_HOST=http://localhost:8080